MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 The training file can be in `.las` or `.csv` format.

 To train the MCNN model with custom setting, you can use the argument parser to specify relevant command line arguments.
 The possible commands are:

-- `--subset_filepath` allows you to specify the file path to a file containing a subset of points from the training file, on which you want to train the model.
-This is useful if you want to generate feature images only for a subset of the full training dataset, while still using all points for nearest neighbor feature assignment.
 - `--batch size`  specifies batch size for training
 - `--epochs` specifies the number of training epochs
 - `--patience` specifies the number of epochs to wait for an improvement in validation loss before early stopping